 Is your cat showing all the symptoms you would expect from the common cold?
 Just like their owners, cats can catch colds and display similar symptoms.
-Here our Lafayette vets discuss the signs of colds in cats and what to do if your cat has a cold.
+Here are Lafayette vets discuss the signs of colds in cats and what to do if your cat has a cold.

 Feline Upper Respiratory Infection

-Feline Upper Respiratory Infection or 'cat colds' are quite similar to human colds.
+Feline Upper Respiratory infections or 'cat colds' are quite similar to human colds.
 Cat colds are generally considered to be a very minor illness, however, in some cases, symptoms may become severe and lead to a more dangerous secondary infection.
 Very young, or senior cats should be monitored closely at the first sign of a cold.